chakrit/go-scratch/README.md

 * Everything should be local to the development folder as much as is possible without resorting to ugly hacks.

-* N-step build without any special setup after any `git clone` on a newly minted machine except for installing the `go` compiler itself.
+* 1-step build or test without any special setup after any `git clone` on a newly minted machine except for installing the `go` compiler itself.

-* Do not rely on global `GOPATH` and yet still allows you to check your entire source folder in as if you would a normal go program.
-This makes your repository still plays well with other go coders and global `GOPATH` convention.
+* Do not rely on global `GOPATH` and yet still allows you to check your entire source folder in as if you would a normal go program inside one.
+This makes your repository plays well with other go coders who will surely be using the global `GOPATH` convention.

 # Getting Started